Key Stage 4

 There are an extensive range of courses available at KS4.
 All qualifications will be examined at the end of the Key Stage, which will be the summer of your child’s Year 11.

 Historically students could be entered for “Higher” or “Foundation” exam papers.
-The highest grade achievable on Foundation exams was a Grade C, with all grades up to A* being in the Higher exam papers.
-From September 2016, only Maths from the reformed qualifications will have tiered exams.
-Foundation level will cover grades 1 to 5 and Higher Level grades 4 to 9.
+The highest grade achievable on Foundation exams was a Grade C, with all grades up to A* being accessible via the Higher exam papers.
+Tiered exams for the new 9 to 1 reformed qualifications exams only apply to the subjects of maths, MFL and Combined Science.
+Foundation level will cover grades 1 to 5 and Higher Level will cover grades 4 to 9.

 We also offer a range of vocational qualifications such as BTEC’s, Technical Awards and Cambridge National’s.
-These qualifications will continue to be graded as Pass, Merit, Distinction and Distinction *.
+These qualifications are graded as Pass, Merit, Distinction and Distinction * and are equivalent to a 9 to 1 GCSE qualification.

 English Baccalaureate (EBacc)